pgaskin/kobopatch-patches/src/versions/4.17.13651/patches.md

 - jackie_w / Custom menubar - reduce height by 50% - doesn't do what it used to, not needed for the reader view anymore (jackie_w *might* make another)
 - GeoffR / Custom reading footer style - doesn't apply to new reader view (would need to be rewritten), and it's not really needed anymore

-### Not possible
-- GeoffR / Custom footer (page number text) - completely different in new reader view, will need a complete rewrite if someone still wants it.

 ### Cleaned up
 - geek1011 / Rename settings - I made it for something I wanted to test, no need for it anymore, I don't think anyone uses it.